-- (d) In our opinion and according to the information and explanations given to us, the company has not revalued its Property, Plant and Equipment (including Right of Use assets) or intangible assets or both during the year. - (e) In our opinion and according to the information and explanations given to us, no proceedings have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made there under. - ii) (a) The inventory has been physically verified by the management during the year including inventories that are in the possession of sub-contractors and other third parties.
-In our opinion the frequency of such verification is reasonable, the coverage and procedure of such verification by the management is appropriate.
-The company has maintained proper records of inventory.
-The discrepancies noticed on such physical verification between physical stock and book records have been properly dealt with in the books of accounts. - (b) According to the information and explanation given to us, the company has availed non-funded working capital limits from Union Bank of India and State Bank of India aggregating to Rs.600 crores and is sanctioned secured overdraft facility of Rs 1,500 lakhs from Union Bank of India.
-The audited/Limited Review Financial Statements are submitted to the banks as and when sought for by them.
-Such statements are in agreement with books of accounts. - According to the information and explanations given to us, the Company has not iii) made investments in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured to companies, firms, limited liability partnerships or any other parties.
-Accordingly, the paragraphs 3(iii) (a), (b), (c), (d), (e) and (f) of the order are not applicable to the company - iv) The company being a Government company, the provisions of Section 185 and 186 of the Companies Act, 2013 in respect of loans, investments, guarantees, and security, are not applicable. - According to the information and explanations given to us, the Company has not V) accepted any deposits during the year and hence compliance with the directives issued by the Reserve Bank of India and the provisions of Section 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014, as amended with regard to acceptance of deposits are not applicable to the Company. - According to the information and explanations given to us, the Central Government vi) has specified maintenance of Cost Records by the Company under Section 148 (1) (d) of the Companies Act, 2013.
-We have broadly reviewed these records and are of the opinion that prima facie, the prescribed accounts and records are made and NTESAN maintained.
-However, we have not carried out any detailed examination of the cost records with a view to determine whether they are accurate or complete.
+(d) In our opinion and according to the information and explanations given to us, the company has not revalued its Property, Plant and Equipment (including Right of Use assets) or intangible assets or both during the year.

+(e) In our opinion and according to the information and explanations given to us, no proceedings have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made there under.

+(b) According to the information and explanation given to us, the company has availed non-funded working capital limits from Union Bank of India and State Bank of India aggregating to Rs.600 crores and is sanctioned secured overdraft facility of Rs 1,500 lakhs from Union Bank of India.
+The audited/ Limited Review Financial Statements are submitted to the banks as and when sought for by them.
+Such statements are in agreement with books of accounts.

+- iii) According to the information and explanations given to us, the Company has not made investments in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured to companies, firms, limited liability partnerships or any other parties.
+Accordingly, the paragraphs 3(iii) (a), (b), (c), (d), (e) and (f) of the order are not applicable to the company - The company being a Government company, the provisions of Section 185 and 186 iv) of the Companies Act, 2013 in respect of loans, investments, guarantees, and security, are not applicable. - According to the information and explanations given to us, the Company has not v) accepted any deposits during the year and hence compliance with the directives issued by the Reserve Bank of India and the provisions of Section 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014, as amended with regard to acceptance of deposits are not applicable to the Company. - vi) According to the information and explanations given to us, the Central Government has specified maintenance of Cost Records by the Company under Section 148 (1) (d) of the Companies Act, 2013.
+We have broadly reviewed these records and are of the opinion that prima facie, the prescribed accounts and records are made and DIESAN maintained.
+However, we have not carried out any detailed examination of the cost O records with a view to determine whether they are accurate or complete.

-Branches: Kumbakonam, Kochi, Trichy, Tanjore, Bangalore, Hyderabad, Salem, Odisha & Ranipet apiapuram Chennal - 18 vii) (a) According to the information and explanations given to us and on the basis of examination of books of accounts and records the company has been generally regular in depositing undisputed statutory dues including Goods and Services Tax, provident fund, employees' state insurance, income-tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and all other statutory dues to the appropriate authorities except the following.
+Ph: 2499 5430, 2499 1385, 94430 70401, 94431 28378 email : jkmuralica@gmail.com ton St Abiraphapuram Chennal - 18 ered Account vii) (a) According to the information and explanations given to us and on the basis of examination of books of accounts and records the company has been generally regular in depositing undisputed statutory dues including Goods and Services Tax, provident fund, employees' state insurance, income-tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and all other statutory dues to the appropriate authorities except the following.
 The demands relating to TDS credit mismatch under Income Tax Act, 1961 outstanding as at the last date of the financial year 2022-23 and provided in table below are due for more than six months from the date they became due.